guillembartrina/RGGL/README.md

 ## Guide

-In GENERATOR mode you have a menu at the top right where you have multiple options of graph generation
+In GENERATOR mode you have a menu at the top right where you can find multiple options for graph generation and to save the graph into a file

+By default the graph is saved in a file called 'output.txt'

 ### Interactivism

-In both modes you can inspectionate the graph:
+In both modes you can inspect the graph:

->Left click + Drag -> move arround
+>(Left click + Drag) -> move arround
->Right click on a node + Drag -> move node arround
+>(Right click on a node + Drag) -> move node arround
->Mouse scroll -> zoom
+>(Mouse scroll) -> zoom
->Left shift + mouse scroll -> node size zoom
+>(Left shift + mouse scroll) -> node size zoom